ViaQ/Relp/README.md

 # RELP

-This library contains native implementation of [RELP protocol](http://www.rsyslog.com/doc/relp.html) in ruby.
+This library contains native implementation of [RELP protocol](http://www.rsyslog.com/doc/relp.html) in ruby with TLS support.
 At the moment only server-side is properly implemented and (to some extent) tested.

 ## Installation